In this article we’ll take a closer look at how to reduce blood sugar level immediately, and what foods help lower blood sugar over time.

 - Eat a nutrient-rich diet that includes lots of fruits and vegetables.

-List of foods that lower blood sugar levels (and promote blood sugar balance) over time
+List of foods that lower blood sugar levels over time

-There are no foods that will immediately lower your blood sugar in the moment, but if consistently eaten over time, some foods have been proven to help promote stable blood sugars and lower average blood glucose levels.
+There are no foods that will immediately lower your blood sugar in the moment.
+But if consistently eaten over time, some foods have been proven to help promote stable blood sugars and lower average blood glucose levels over time.

 So, what foods help lower blood sugar?